butterfly-bush

 They are susceptible to powdery mildew and leaf spot.
 Both of these diseases are fungal.
 Spray with a good fungicide at the earliest possible time.
 To avoid fungal diseases do not overwater and keep the butterfly bush away from the lawn sprinkler overspray.

 Aphids, mealybugs, and leafminers will attack this plant.
 Use a good systemic insecticide to kill these pests.
-Observe your plant often and act ASAP to help your plants stay healthy.
+Observe your plants often and act ASAP to help your plants stay healthy.

 Butterfly Flying around Butterfly Bush